Notice: Undefined index: HTTP_REFERER in /home/o5gt8hnnpwps/public_html/wp-content/themes/medilink/medilink.theme#archive on line 43

 Gastroscopy & Biopsy

-• The endoscope has a light and a camera at one end.
+* The endoscope has a light and a camera at one end.

-• Patients will be told whether or not they need to stop taking any of their medications beforehand.
-Medicines as insulin or metformin, any blood-thinning medication (used to prevent blood clots), such as low-dose aspirin, warfarin or clopidogrel patients will be instructed to stop taking up to 2 weeks before the procedure, this is because the medication can mask some of the problems that a gastroscopy needs to find.
+* Patients will be told whether they need to stop taking any of their medications beforehand.
+Medications such as insulin or metformin, or any blood-thinning medication (used to prevent blood clots), such as low-dose aspirin, warfarin, or clopidogrel, will be instructed to stop taking them two weeks before the procedure, as the medication can mask some of the problems that the gastroscopy needs to find. • It is also important that the stomach is empty during the gastroscopy, so that the entire area can be seen clearly. • Patients are usually asked not to eat anything for 6 to 8 hours before the procedure, and to stop drinking

 Open chat